Christopher Persons Chief Executive Officer

-Christopher Persons has served as CEO for more than five years, bringing three decades of senior nonprofit leadership experience to Capitol Hill Housing.
-Prior to joining CHH in 2007, Chris served as executive director of Inspiration Corporation, a non-profit agency providing homeless and housing services in Chicago.
+Christopher Persons has served as CEO since 2007, bringing three decades of senior nonprofit leadership experience to Capitol Hill Housing.
+Prior to joining CHH, Chris served as executive director of Inspiration Corporation, a non-profit agency providing homeless and housing services in Chicago.
 Under his leadership, Inspiration Corporation grew from a neighborhood agency with a $415,000 budget to a city-wide, award-winning corporation with a budget of $2.8 million.
 Chris guided the organization through two mergers, started a housing program that has grown to over 100 units, and opened a full-service restaurant that doubles as a job training and employment center.

 At CHH, Chris has led the organization's 2010 strategic planning efforts, and is now implementing a vision framework that will drive the organization through a changed affordable housing landscape.
 Chris oversaw the creation of the Capitol Hill Housing Foundation, which leads the development of resources to support CHH's mission.
 He took CHH outside the city limits for the first time to develop a 30-apartment family building in partnership with local groups in White Center.
 Chris's oversight of property management has led to a dramatic increase in organizational revenues over the past two years.

 Chris has a long-standing commitment to community development work and leadership.
 He served as Chair of the Capitol Hill Chamber of Commerce for three years and served on the Seattle Planning Commission for four years.
 He is active in the pressing issues that are setting the course for the future of the Capitol Hill community such as transit development and 12th Avenue growth.
 Chris is treasurer of the board of the Housing Development Consortium of Seattle and King County, is on the board of the Capitol Hill Housing Foundation and Impact Capital, and serves on the Mayor’s Advisory Committee on Affordable Housing Incentives.